swiftlang/swift-evolution/proposals/0293-extend-property-wrappers-to-function-and-closure-parameters.md

 ## Detailed design

 Property wrappers are essentially sugar wrapping a given declaration with compiler-synthesized code.
-This proposal retains this principle.
-Annotating a parameter declaration with a property-wrapper attribute allows the call-site to pass a wrapped value or a projected value, and the compiler will automatically initialize the backing wrapper to pass to the function.
-The function author can also use the property-wrapper syntax for accessing the backing wrapper and the projected value in the body of the function.
+Retaining this principle, a function can now be called with the wrapped and projected values.
+Namely, annotating a parameter declaration with a property-wrapper attribute changes the declaration’s type to the backing storage, and prompts the compiler to synthesize the wrapped and projected values.
+When the function is called the compiler will, also, insert a call to the appropriate property-wrapper initializer.

 ### Function-body semantics